 Living in the USA, in the great south central plains where you can just forget any weeny yard ornaments 'cuz they are going to end up blown in your neighbors pasture.
 We have awesome thunderstorms, tornados, an occasional substantial snow, ice and even earthquakes.
 Nature rocks here!
 I was born in the northern tier of the states, but the blood has thinned and I consider myself a southerner now.

-Lover of nature, mother of many cats, former equestrian, avid organic gardener, Jill of all trades, still gainfully employed.
+Lover of nature, mother of many cats, former equestrian, avid organic gardener, Jill of all trades, and retired now.

 Sci-fi fan since birth.
 Had a torrid love affair with Mr. Spock, the original mind you, too bad he never knew it.

 Having tech issues.
 I can read reviews via email, but cannot respond to them.
 The reviews are not being posted in my Traffic Stats.
 I've submitted the issue to tech support.
 So sorry that I can't respond to your reviews right now.
 But I can read them and appreciate your thoughts and contributions.
 Thanks!

 Wow.
 I haven't updated this in awhile.
 What's new?
 I'm retired now, drawing my Social Security and have started a little cottage bakery business.
 I make cakes and cupcakes for special events.
 It's fun, usually.
 Gives me a chance to be creative.
 I worked really hard to find the most delicious recipes for cakes and frosting.